 Software Quality Assurance ensures that the product produced is of acceptable quality and conforms to industry norms.

 Software quality and testing can also cause loss of life and property as showcased by the recent example of a software glitch in the Boeing 737 Max aircraft pilot guidance system, which resulted in a plane crash and the irreplaceable loss of hundreds of lives.
-As software

 In the software industry, Quality Assurance is more commonly known as Software Quality Testing or Software testing.
 Software testing is the process of ensuring that the software delivered to the customer is of acceptable quality and performs as desired.